The minimal resolution property for points on general curves: Introduction

 the Betti diagram of $\Gamma$ is obtained by adding to the Betti diagram of $C$ precisely the rows indexed by $u-1$ and $u$ respectively.
 The entries in these rows are explicitly given as follows:

 Here $\{x\}=x-\lfloor x\rfloor$ denotes the fractional part of a number $x$.

 3pt

 A version of Theorem \ref{thm:main} with a much more restrictive bound for $d$ has been established in \cite{AFO}.
-In order to clarify the relevance for MRC of the condition $d\geq 2r$, we recall the Koszul-theoretic interpretation of the Betti numbers of $\Gamma$.
+In order to clarify the relevance of the condition $d\geq 2r$ to MRP, we recall the Koszul-theoretic interpretation of the Betti numbers of $\Gamma$.
 If $\ell=(L, V)\in G^r_d(C)$ is the linear system inducing the embedding $C\subseteq \PP^r$, the kernel vector bundle $M_V$ is constructed via the exact sequence Using standard Koszul cohomology arguments \cite[Proposition 1.6]{FMP}, one finds

 Since $\mbox{rk}(M_V)=r$ and $\mbox{deg}(M_V)=-d$, by Riemann--Roch one computes which explains how the $u$-th row of the Betti diagram of $\Gamma$ determines its $(u-1)$-st row.
-Using (\ref{eq:kosz1}) it is easy to show that $C\subseteq \PP^r$ satisfies the MRC if and only if the kernel bundle $M_V$ verifies the following generic vanishing conditions
+Using (\ref{eq:kosz1}) it is easy to show that $C\subseteq \PP^r$ satisfies the Minimal Resolution property if and only if the kernel bundle $M_V$ verifies the following generic vanishing conditions

 for each $i=0, \ldots, r$ and for a general line bundle $\xi\in \mbox{Pic}^{g-1+\lfloor{\frac{id}{r}\rfloor}}(C)$, see also \cite[Corollary 1.8]{FMP}.
 Note that the degree of $\xi$ is chosen maximally in such a way that the vanishing (\ref{eq:raynaud}) could possibly hold, thus the statement (\ref{eq:raynaud}), if true, is sharp.
 It turns out that (\ref{eq:raynaud}) is related to a condition introduced by Raynaud \cite{R} and related to the base locus of the (non-abelian) theta linear system on the moduli space of semistable vector bundles on $C$, see Definition \ref{def:raynaud}.
 Proving Theorem \ref{thm:main} amounts to constructing for each $d\geq 2r$ a Brill--Noether curve $C\subseteq \PP^r$ of genus $g$ and degree $d$ which verifies the \emph{strong Raynaud condition} (\ref{eq:raynaud}).
 Note that via the natural identification $T_{\PP^r|C} \cong M_V^{\vee}\otimes L$, the condition (\ref{eq:raynaud}) can be equally well stated in terms of the restricted tangent bundle $T_{\PP^r|C}$ of the curve.